web-deps/odom/docs/data.md

 #### Updator

-An updator is a user defined function that is involked everytime you try to change dynamic data.
+An updator is a user defined function that is invoked everytime you try to change dynamic data.

 __Syntax__: